dinhomathias/Amc/Transition-guide-to-Version-5.0.md

 ## JobQueue
 We did some serious work on the `telegram.ext.JobQueue` class.
 The changes are similar to the changes made to the `telegram.ext.Dispatcher` class in version 4.
-The [[Extensions – JobQueue|Extensions-–-JobQueue]] article has been updated with the changes.
+The [[Extensions - JobQueue|Extensions---JobQueue]] article has been updated with the changes.

 ## Botan
 Botan was moved from `telegram.utils.botan` to `telegram.contrib.botan`